Contact the Waterway Manager for enquiries about going above Hall Bridge.

 See the notes here.

 There are various long and short term licence options, depending on whether the vessel is powered or manually propelled, and whether mooring and / or use of locks is required.
-Please see our current Schedule of Charges, or contact the Navigation manager for information or advice.
+Please see our current Schedule of Charges, or contact the Waterway Manager for information or advice.
 See the notes here.